Lipan language

 Lipan (ndé miizaa) is an Eastern Southern Athabaskan language spoken by the Lipan Apache in the states of Coahuila and Chihuahua in northern Mexico, some reservations of New Mexico and parts of southern Texas.
 Lipan belongs to the Na-Dene languages family and it is closely related to the Jicarilla language, which is also part of the Eastern Southern Athabaskan languages.

 History

 In 1981, it was reported that in New Mexico there were only 2 or 3 elderly speakers still alive.

 On March 22, 2023, a speech in Lipan was given in the tribune of the Chamber of Deputies of Mexico.
+This speech was by an anthropologist and Lipan, Iván Alexander de León Aguirre, from Coahuila.
+The speech explained that Lipan and their language continues to exist in Mexico.

-On July 22, 2023, the Instituto Nacional de Lenguas Indígenas presented and validated an official alphabet for Lipan in the Assembly Hall of Casas Grandes, Chihuahua.
+In the wake of this speech, on July 22, 2023, the Instituto Nacional de Lenguas Indígenas reported that the Lipan community estimated that there were one hundred and ten speakers of Lipan in Mexico, but that a community-based language planning council had been formed to revitalize the language.
+It presented and validated an official alphabet for Lipan in the Assembly Hall of Casas Grandes, Chihuahua.
+In 2025, De León was quoted as saying that Lipan people had teachers ready to teach their language, but required facilities from which to do it.

 Distribution

 In Mexico, Lipan is traditionally spoken in some native communities in the states of Coahuila and Chihuahua: In Coahuila it was mainly spoken in Los Lirios and San Antonio de Alanzas in Arteaga Municipality, El Remolino and Zaragoza in Zaragoza Municipality, Sierra de Santa Rosa de Lima and Múzquiz in Múzquiz Municipality and the cities of Sabinas and Saltillo.
 In Chihuahua it is mainly spoken in Ciudad Juarez, the city of Chihuahua and other native towns.

 Lipan was spoken in New Mexico in the Mescalero Reservation and in Texas near the Mexico–U.S. border.